coventryuniversity/387COM/labs/02 The Swift Language/01 Introduction/README.md

 4. NSDate
 5. NSDateFormatter

 Currently only the date is showing in each cell.
-Open up the Storyboard, select the table cell and, in the attributed inspector change the style from **Basic** to **Right Detail**.
+Open up the Storyboard, select the table cell and, in the **attribute inspector** change the style from **Basic** to **Right Detail**.
 Notice how in the cell-for-row-at-indexpath data source method only unwraps and sets the

 Use the existing code as a guide to unwrap the **detailTextLabel**.
 Display the date in this and, in the main **textLabel** display the weather description and max temperature using string interpolation (there are several examples of this in the code).